ApsaraDB/PolarDB-for-PostgreSQL/README.md

 PolarDB provides a wide range of innovative multi-model database capabilities to help you process, analyze, and search for different types of data, such as spatio-temporal, geographic information system (GIS), image, vector, and graph data.

-Besides the **Shared-Storage** architecture mentioned above, PolarDB also supports depolyments in **Shared-Nothing** architecture.
-For more details, refer to [README](https://github.com/ApsaraDB/PolarDB-for-PostgreSQL/blob/distributed/README.md) in the **distributed** branch.

 ## Branch Introduction

-The default branch of PolarDB switched to `main` on 20210901, which supports compute-storage-separation architecture.
-The `POLARDB_11_STABLE` is the stable branch which is based on PostgreSQL 11.9.
-The original `master` branch in the past has been switched to `distributed` branch, which supports distributed architecture of PolarDB.
+The `POLARDB_11_STABLE` is stable branch which is based on PostgreSQL 11.9.
+It supports compute-storage separation architecture.
+The `distributed` branch, which supports distributed architecture.

 ## Architecture and Roadmap